sciZer0/7/v/README.md

 All (100%) Transaction Fees and all (100%) Rents paid are burned 🔥.

-The approach results in creating the native token with decreasing total-supply.

-As mentioned above, thanks to this unique native token having the decreasing total-supply, the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless globally-transferable token with the constantly-increasing scarcity**.
+Thanks to the given token burning mechanism — along with the new approach to consensus (described below) — the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the constantlyk-increasing scarcity**.

 <br>